Walking, hiking, and geocaching

 Almost half of Vancouver's children travel less than a kilometer to school each day in cars.
 Get ideas and resources to reduce your carbon footprint, while still getting your children safely to school.

-The City is committed to making walking easier and safer.
+We are committed to making walking easier and safer.
 Learn the crosswalk signals and get tips for walking safely and responsibly in Vancouver.